BloomTech-Labs/dep-story-squad-fe-c/src/components/pages/Stripe/ReadMe.md

 ### What still needs to be done
     - global state for subscription status
+    - the new subscription form needs to be joined with the rest of the application

     - live webhooks need to be set up in the stripe dashboard
     - styling for the manage stripe account forms
     - backend middleware to restrict routes for non subscribed users